FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/upgrade-guide.md

 Therefore, from `4.0.0`, `ff-asn-group`'s `for-group` attribute references the connected filter group's `associatedFieldName`.
 Multiple definitions of a template are no longer necessary.

-Inspect your FACT-Finder configuration to find out what the relevant `associatedFieldName` is for each filter group.
+Inspect your FactFinder configuration to find out what the relevant `associatedFieldName` is for each filter group.

 ##### HTML